-On article 88 of the Rio+20 outcome document, we would like to highlight article 88h on public participation, and confirm our support for the consensus proposal from all major groups and stakeholders on Principles for Participation in UNEP, which was presented by the NGO major group.
+On article 88 of the Rio+20 outcome document, we would like to highlight article 88h on public participation, and confirm our support for the consensus proposal from all major groups and stakeholders on Principles for Participation in UNEP, which was presented by the NGO mayor group.

-To highlight that diversity is valuable, and that UNEP needs the diversity of perspectives for environmental policy-making and implementation.
+We also want to highlight that diversity is valuable, and that UNEP needs the diversity of perspectives for environmental policy-making and implementation.
 Women due to their gender roles, have different needs and priorities, which need to be reflected in UNEP's programmes and policy processes.